shahafMordechay/Gitask/README.md

 &ensp; Moves it to "In Review".

-&ensp; Updates the issue’s “git branch” and “reviewer” fields.
+&ensp; Updates the issue's "git branch" and "reviewer" fields.

 &ensp; Creates a pull request.